The singularities of Selberg- and Dotsenko-Fateev-like integrals: Meromorphic continuation

 Let $W_{\ell,m,n}[\bullet]$ denote the set of $(\alpha,\beta,\gamma)\in \bbC^3$ such that $(\bmalpha,\bmbeta,\bmgamma) \in V_{\ell,m,n}[\bullet]$ holds when $\bmalpha=\alpha$, $\bmbeta=\beta$, and $\bmgamma=\gamma$.
 Let $W_{\ell,m,n}^{\mathrm{DF0}}[F]$ denote the set of $(\alpha_-,\alpha_+,\beta_-,\beta_+,\gamma_-,\gamma_0,\gamma_+) \in \bbC^7$ such that $(\bmalpha^{\mathrm{DF0}},\bmbeta^{\mathrm{DF0}},\bmgamma^{\mathrm{DF0}}) \in V_{\ell,m,n}[F]$.
 Let

 This section is split into many short subsections.
 The general analytic framework in which the extension is performed is discussed in \S\ref{subsec:generalities}, and the specific application to Selberg-like integrals is contained in \S\ref{subsec:specifics}.
 We prove a family of identities relating $I_{\ell,m,n},I_{\ell,n,m},I_{n,\ell,m},\cdots$ in \S\ref{subsec:simple}.
 As preparation for our discussion of singularity removal in the DF-symmetric case, we discuss in \S\ref{subsec:alternative} an alternative regularization procedure suggested by Dotsenko--Fateev that works for some suboptimal range of parameters (in particular allowing $\gamma_0=-1$, but not allowing the real parts of $\alpha_-,\alpha_+,\beta_-,\beta_+$ to be too negative).
+It should be remarked that this regularization technique can be combined with that in \S\ref{subsec:generalities} to yield proofs of the main theorems without the technicalities associated with needing to understand the analyticity of products of distributions like $(y \pm i0)^\lambda$ in $\lambda$.
+As this lacks the purely analytic flavor of the proof in \S\ref{subsec:generalities}, it is not the approach we follow here.
 The $I_{\ell,m,n}$ are related to the Selberg-like integrals $S_{\ell,m,n}$ in \S\ref{subsec:symmetrization}.
 A key lemma used in the removal of singularities is in \S\ref{subsec:relations}.
 This lemma is a generalization of a result proven by Aomoto \cite{Ao} and discussed heuristically by Dotsenko--Fateev \cite{DF2}.
 For completeness and later convenience, we record in \S\ref{subsec:continuation_symmetric} the symmetric and DF-symmetric cases of the results in \S\ref{subsec:specifics} regarding the Dotsenko--Fateev integrals.